 As the Whitsundays are located within the Great Barrier Reef Marine Park, most sailing tours to the islands will include a snorkelling and / or scuba diving stop at one of the area's fringing reefs.
 However if you want to get serious, a visit to the Reefworld is a must!
 Reefworld is a platoon that sits upon Hardy Reef and can be reached by a boat transfer.
 The platoon has sun decks, a waterslide into the ocean, an underwater observatory, dive centre, snorkel hire, massage facilities and buffet lunch options.

-8. Whitsunday Jet Ski Tours
+9. Whitsunday Jet Ski Tours

 Imagine zooming through the Whitsunday Islands, fringing reefs and bays by Jet Ski!
 Doesn't get much better than that right?
 Whitsunday Jet Ski Tours offer a number of tour options available depending on what you want to see and how long you want to spend whizzing around paradise!
 Never been on a Jet Ski before?
 No worries!
 The tour caters for all levels of experience.

-9. Skydive over the Whitsundays
+10. Skydive over the Whitsundays

 Why not tick off two items on the Bucket List at once?
 Yes... imagine it, jumping out of a perfectly good plane at 14,000ft above the 74 islands that make up the World Heritage Listed Whitsundays.
-Skydive Airlie Beach will not only are you guaranteed an absolute rush, but also the chance to take in the views of the islands from above!
+Skydive Airlie Beach will not only guarantee you an absolute rush, but also the chance to take in the views of the islands from above!
 And trust us... the views are out of this world!

 Ready to explore Airlie Beach and the Whitsunday Islands?
-Book your accommodation at Base Airlie Beach Resort now!